INVESTING IN PINK DIAMONDS – Maximise your Financial Return

 There are “numerous key factors” to consider when purchasing an investment pink diamond for a maximum financial return.
 The first and most crucial part of investing is to pay the same price as a jeweller would (wholesale) and not their inflated retail price.
 As predominately the return sale of your investment will be at wholesale price, through an auction-house or retail jeweller.

-“ADI are not diamond brokers or resellers, they are as close to the source as humanly possible with an inventory second only to the Argyle Diamond Mine itself.”
+“We are not diamond brokers or resellers, we are as close to the source as humanly possible with a pink diamond inventory second to none.”

 There are many exclusive jewellers that specialise in pink diamonds and they all will try and convince you that purchasing from them is a wise investment.
 But when you consider the mark ups needed to cover their expensive rents and overheads, your length of time required to see a return profit will be dramatically increased.
 You must do your diligence, but trying to invest in a pink diamond without expert help could result in a poor financial decision.